afaundez/CS74040-2021-fall/homework-1/README.md

 Be sure of run everything with python 3.

 ## HW answers
 All the answers for the homework are at `part_i.py` and `part_ii.py`.
-They output mostly LaTeX code.
+They output mostly LaTeX code, so it could be difficult to read as plain text, but readable in a tex file in an tex editor (see report.tex).

 ```sh
 cd homework-1/src